-In February 2010, Turkey made a high-level political commitment work with the FATF to address its strategic AML/CFT deficiencies.
-Since that time, Turkey has demonstrated progress in improving its AML/CFT regime, including by drafting CFT legislation.
+In February 2010, Turkey made a high-level political commitment to work with the FATF to address its strategic AML/CFT deficiencies.
+Since June, Turkey has taken steps towards improving its AML/CFT regime, including by working on draft CFT legislation.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
 Turkey should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); and (2) implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III).
 The FATF encourages Turkey to address its remaining deficiencies and continue the process of implementing its action plan.